fhiso/sources-and-citations/creators-name.md

-It is *recommended* that if initials or other abbreviations are given, they *should* be be formatted with a period (U+002E) and a space (U+0020) after each initial, unless followed by another punctuation mark or the end of the string, in which case the space *should* be omitted.
-The non-breaking space character (U+00A0) *should not* be used.
+It is *recommended* that if initials or other abbreviations are given, they *should* be be formatted with a period (U+002E) and a space (U+0020) after each initial or abbreviation, unless followed by another punctuation mark or the end of the string, in which case the space *should* be omitted.
+The non-breaking space character (U+00A0) *should not* be used to separate initials.  [*Example &mdash;* The *natural version* of the name of historian A J P Taylor would be written "`A. J.
-[*Example &mdash;* The *natural version* of the name of historian A J P Taylor would be written "`A. J. P. Taylor`", and the *bibliographic version* of the name of US jurist Lewis F Powell Jr is "`Powell, Lewis F., Jr.`".
-When formatting a citation to to Taylor's work, an application would be free to remove the additional spaces or periods.]
+P. Taylor`", and the *bibliographic version* of the name of US jurist Lewis F Powell Jr is "`Powell, Lewis F., Jr.`".
+Note the period after Jr, even though some style guides would say it is not needed because the last letter of "junior" has not been omitted.
+How these are presented in a formatted citation is beyond the scope of this standard, so an application formatting a citation to Taylor's work would be free not to print the periods or spaces.]

 It is *recommended* that titles and post-nominals be dropped from the authors of published sources unless they are necessary to distinguish